dat-ecosystem-archive/DEPs/proposals/0000-multiwriter.md

 # Rationale and alternatives
 [alternatives]: #alternatives

+Design goals for hyperdb (including the multi-writer feature) included:

+- ability to execute operations (get, put) with a sparse (partial) replication of the database, using as few additional network requests as possible
+- minimal on-disk and on-wire overhead
+- implemented on top of an append-only log (to build on top of hypercore)

 TODO:

 - Why is this design the best in the space of possible designs?